RadiBarq/GayelakReact/README.md

   <li>Firebase Realtime Database for backend and authintication.</li>
   <li>Firebase Hosting for hosting the webstie.</li>
   <li> Firebase Geofire for giving results according to the user location.</li>
-  <li>Other React Js open source components to improve the design of the website.</li>
+  <li>Other React JS open source components to improve the design of the website.</li>
-  <li>Microsoft VS Code as an editor to write the code of whole site.</li>
+  <li>Microsoft VS Code as an editor to write the code of the whole site.</li>
 </ul>

 <h2>Screenshots Of The Project</h2>